Special Report: A rural housing program city slickers just love

 All told, from 2003 to 2011, the USDA guaranteed at least 51,600 mortgages, totaling at least $6 billion, for people who lived in areas deemed urban by the 2000 U.S. Census, according to a Reuters analysis of Census Bureau data and mortgage lenders' regulatory filings.

-"Some of these areas are smack in the middle of a freeway, shopping, businesses and schools," says Charles Vamadeva, a senior loan executive at American Freedom Mortgage.
+"Some of these areas are smack in the middle of a freeway, shopping, businesses and schools," says Charles Vamadeva, a senior loan executive in Riverside County, California, with American Financial Network.
 "It's not rural by any sense of the imagination."
+AFN, based in Chino Hills, California, reported issuing more than 300 USDA-backed loans between 2009 and 2011, more than 50 of them in areas defined as urban by the Census Bureau.

 The USDA disputed Reuters' findings without providing evidence to refute them.
 Spokesman Justin DeJong noted that lending in some urban areas is allowed under the USDA's own definition of rural, which differs from the Census Bureau's and is based in part on rules established by Congress.